For Fans of Roasted Butternut Squash

 Israeli Couscous

-Regular Couscous is made from semolina that is steamed and dried.
-Most of us are familiar with Instant couscous that is pre-steamed and dried, so all we have to do is add boiling water to it and watch it swell up in 5 minutes.
+Regular Couscous is made from steamed and dried semolina.
+Most of us are familiar with Instant couscous, which is pre-steamed and dried.
+All we have to do is add boiling water to it and watch it swell up in 5 minutes.

 Israeli Couscous, also called Ptitum, was created in Israel when David Ben-Gurion became the first prime minister.
 This was a time when rice was scarce, so the prime minister asked the Osem food company to come up with a hard wheat flour-based substitute for rice, and they came up with Israeli couscous.

-Bigger than traditional North African couscous, it was originally shaped like rice, but that changed to look like the small balls we are now more familiar.
+Bigger than traditional North African couscous, it was initially shaped like rice, but that changed to look like the small balls we are now more familiar.

 Did you know Israeli couscous is considered children's food in Israel?